 - Check the oil level of the tractor wet kit weekly, or after any leakage.
 See Table 4-1 for proper hydraulic oil.
 Check the hydraulic oil level with hydraulic cylinders in the retracted position and the hydraulic pump disengaged.
 Enough volume in tank (approximately 15 gallons) above hydraulic oil level must be available to accept extra oil from cylinders when retracted. - 2.
 Overfilling can cause hydraulic fluid overflow during operation. - 3.
-Hydraulic system pressure relief valves should be set at 2500 psi. - 4.
+Hydraulic system pressure relief valves should be set at 2500 psi.
+The control valve has built-in flow control that can handle up to 53 GPM and it limits function to 20GPM.
+Tractor must be equipped with a relief valve set at 2500 psi maximum pressure. - 4.
 Check hoses weekly for cracks or leaks.
-If a valve or line leaks, it should be replaced immediately.
+If a valve or line leaks, it should be replaced immediately. - Hydraulic oil should be filtered and fluid contamination needs to be a nominal value maximum of ISO 4406 19/17/14.